-Paul F. Clark is Head and Professor in the Department of Labor Studies and Employment Relations.
+Paul F. Clark is Director and Professor of Labor and Employment Relations.
 He also holds an appointment as Professor in the Department of Health Policy and Administration.
 Clark's research interests include employment relations in the U.S. healthcare industry; the globalization of the labor market for healthcare professionals; union structure, government and administration; and union member commitment and participation.
 He has worked with numerous local and national unions on research projects and regularly serves as a speaker/workshop instructor for labor education programs.
 He is the author of four books, including Building More Effective Unions, published by Cornell ILR Press in 2001.
 His research has also appeared in the leading scholarly journals in industrial and labor relations and applied psychology.
 Clark serves as the Director of the M.S. and M.P.S. in Human Resources and Employment Relations program at Penn State and regularly teaches undergraduate and graduate courses on industrial relations, labor law, and labor and globalization.
 He holds a Masters degree from the Cornell ILR School and a Ph.D. from the University of Pittsburgh.

 Dr. Clark is the author or editor of four books and numerous scholarly and professional articles.
 His major research interests are:

 - unionism and collective bargaining in the healthcare industry

 - globalization of the health care labor market

 Clark has also taught labor education programs for local officers and activists from a wide variety of unions for 25 years and has worked on research projects with the United Mine Workers, United Steelworkers, the National Association of Letter Carriers, and the Pennsylvania AFL-CIO.